 Get a Massage

 Both chronic and acute stress can negatively affect health, leading to physical symptoms ranging in nature from tense muscles to high blood pressure.
 According to Earthlite, massage can be a powerful healing tool that can combat muscle tension and other pain caused by stress.
-Massage therapists often offer in-home appointments for clients, reducing the risk of Covid-19 exposure to patients.
 But, the health benefits of massage aren’t limited to seeing professionals—getting a massage from a loved one or even giving yourself one offers the same health benefits.

 A workout, even if it’s just a short one, releases dopamine, serotonin, and norepinephrine.
 These neurotransmitters help regulate mood, making regular exercise one of the most common suggestions for combating stress.
 The type of exercise doesn’t matter as much as getting the heart rate up.
 For those who don’t enjoy “regular” exercise, following along to online dance videos and similar activities can be a fun alternative.